 Department of History

-The successful candidate will be joining a department with a vigorous research culture whose faculty, graduate students, and post-doctoral fellows have made contributions to historical scholarship in a wide range of areas.
-Our department provides vital support for the university’s interdisciplinary programs, including Atlantic Canada Studies, Asian Studies, Environmental Studies, Women and Gender Studies, International Development Studies, Peace and Conflict Studies, and Irish Studies.
-We also enjoy a close relationship with the local museum and educational community enhanced by a developing Applied History component of our program at both the graduate and undergraduate levels.
-For further information visit our web page: http://www.smu.ca/academic/arts/history
+The successful candidate will be joining a department with a vigorous research culture whose faculty, graduate students, and postdoctoral fellows are making important contributions to historical scholarship in a range of areas.
+Our department provides vital support for the university’s interdisciplinary programs, including Asian Studies, Atlantic Canada Studies, British Studies, International Development Studies, Irish Studies, Peace and Conflict Studies, and Women and Gender Studies.
+The Department also enjoys a close relationship with the local museum and educational community, enhanced by our growing strength in applied/public history.
+For further information visit our web page: http://www.smu.ca/academic/arts/history/welcome.html

 Saint Mary's University hires on the basis of merit and is committed to the principles of employment equity.
-Saint Mary's University encourages applications from qualified women, visible minorities, Aboriginal people, and people with disabilities.
-Priority will be given to Canadian citizens and permanent residents.
+Saint Mary's University encourages applications from qualified women, members of visible minorities, Indigenous peoples, and persons with disabilities.
+All applicants will receive a self-identification form for confidential submission to our Equity, Diversity and Inclusion Office.
+In keeping with Citizenship and Immigration Canada requirements, all qualified persons are invited to apply; however, preference will be given to Canadian citizens and permanent residents.
+The Search Committee encourages applicants to highlight any involvement in enhancing diversity and inclusion in their previous institutional environment.
 Salary will be commensurate with experience and qualifications as outlined in the Saint Mary's University Collective Agreement. http://www.smu.ca/about/collective-agreements.html